Hazard Identification Principles

 Risk Assessment Training

-A risk assessment training package, which explains the use of the Hazard Grid as part of the QuEMIS Hazards Module, will also be available from the Health and Safety Team.
+A risk assessment training packageLink opens in a new window, which explains the use of the Hazard Grid as part of the QuEMIS Hazards Module is also available.